 - Be sure you’re prepared for the ongoing expenses of maintaining a home.

 2. Check your credit score

-Get started: You can get your credit score from each of the three major credit reporting agencies — Equifax, Experian and TransUnion — for a nominal fee.
-Your bank or credit card company might have a program that gives you free access to your score or credit report, too.
+Get started: You can get your credit report and score from each of the three major credit reporting agencies, Equifax, Experian and TransUnion, for free once a year.
+Your bank or credit card company might offer free access to your score or credit report, too.
 If you discover any discrepancies, contact each agency and report the error.

-Here’s a look at how different credit score ranges impact your interest rate, monthly payments and total interest.
+- Consider how different credit score ranges impact your interest rate, monthly payments and total interest.

-Another good idea: Check your credit report.
-You can pull your reports from each of the credit bureaus for free every 12 months at AnnualCreditReport.com.
+- Pull your credit reports from each of the credit bureaus for free every 12 months at AnnualCreditReport.com.

 4. Create a housing budget

 5. Shop for a mortgage